yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 7.2 How To Solve The Problem?

-> - SSR, Server Side Rendering, load the fist page with SSR, the others with SPA.
+> - SSR, Server Side Rendering, render the fist page with server side, the others with client side.
 > - Related Reference : [淺談SPA、SEO與SSR](https://juejin.im/entry/5bbbf852f265da0aea699497)

 <br/>